andrewallen/tfe-survey/survey-content.md

 We want to know how easy or difficult it is to navigate the class timetable.

 How would you describe your experience with understanding and navigating the current timetable?
+(Required)
 - Very easy
 - Easy
 - Neutral